d-lopes/my_setup/README.md

 this repo constains installation scripts to quickly setup my system with up to date components to cover aspects of my daily work:

-* kubernetes and devops tooling
-* architectural tooling
+* Architectural tooling
 * AI and ML tooling
+* Business tooling
+* DevOps tooling

 # Prerequisits

 * shell access